chrisvfritz/tc359_cheatsheets/mysql/object_oriented_mysqli.md

 $mysqli = new mysqli("host", "user", "password", "database");
 ```

 The above PHP code connects to a MySQL database using the given parameters and returns an object that we can call methods on to perform actions such as querys.
-In the above case we call the object ``` php $mysqli``` but it can be named anything and you can even have multiple database objects in a single file—with separate variable names of course.
+In the above case we call the object ```$mysqli``` but it can be named anything and you can even have multiple database objects in a single file—with separate variable names of course.

 ##Checking your Connection to the Database